m00wl/nixfiles/hosts/README.md

 Secrets are provisioned with [sops](https://github.com/mozilla/sops) using [sops-nix](https://github.com/Mic92/sops-nix).

-Host-independend secrets are collected in this top-level directory.
+Host-independent secrets are collected in this top-level directory.
-Non-universal secrets should be moved to host-specific `secrets.yaml` files.
+Non-universal secrets should be moved to host-specific `secrets.yaml` files in their respective subdirectories.

 ## Bootstrap Process